 Not exactly.
 If you understand what inventory management is, you know there are many aspects to establishing an effective system.

-You need to account for the space to house the inventory, the equipment used to move and store inventory, and the staff to help you manage it all, among other things.
+You need to account for where to house the inventory, the equipment used to move and store inventory, and the staff to help you manage it all, among other things.

 These all have costs tied to them.
 If you aren’t properly managing your inventory, your costs can quickly get out of hand.